Lobster Facts, Photos, and Videos: Interesting Invertebrates

 - Lobsters have colorless blood, which turns slightly blue when exposed to oxygen.

-In the American lobster (Homarus americanus), the female releases a pheromone to attract a male.
+In the American lobster, the female releases a pheromone to attract a male.
 The male's first pair of swimmerets are rigid and grooved.
 They are used to insert sperm into the female's sperm receptacle.

 The female retains her unfertilized eggs in her body for many months.
-Eventually she releases her eggs, which are fertilized by the sperm and then stick to her swimmerets.
+Eventually she releases her eggs, which are fertilized by the sperm from her receptacle and then stick to her swimmerets.
 Here they stay until they hatch.

-There are probably many more facts about lobsters to be discovered.
-They are interesting animals to observe.
+There are probably many more facts about the reproduction and lives of lobsters to be discovered.
+They are interesting animals and have some impressive characteristics.
+It's a shame that many people think of them only as food.

 © 2012 Linda Crampton